 "Upon my arrival at Full stop should be 13-14 Upon my arrival at home,

 home while I was my removed after "door" while I was standing at

 baglar door.
 Mandisa and comma should be my burglar door,

 Came" added instead.
 Mandisa Came

 GRAMMATICAL I refused and told her it The syntactical error is 16-18 I refused and told her it

 ERRORS: was too late and I am caused by the shift in was too late.
 I was also

 • SYNTAX scared as well that is why tense between the two scared, which is why I

 I asked Frederick to clauses "I refused and asked Frederick to

 accompany me. told her it was too late" accompany me.

-1 2 and "I am scared as 1 2
+and "I am scared as

 well that is why I asked

 Frederick to accompany

 me."
 The first clause is

 in the past tense, while

-E the second clause is in
+5 the second clause is in

-LLR the present tense.
+TTI the present tense.

 • LEXICAL demanding to be escorted The more appropriate 15-16 demanding to be escorted

 at her place preposition to use in to her place

 this context would be

 "to" instead of "at."

 hitted me with that bottle The phrase "hitted me 21 hit me with the bottle

 with that bottle" is a

 lexical error because

 the verb "hitted" is not

 the correct form of "hit"

 in standard English.

 The correct past tense

 and past participle form

 of the verb "hit" is

 "hit".

 • SEMANTIC beer half beer inside The sentence "beer half 20 half-full bottle of Castle

+beer inside" is a beer

 semantic error which

 obscures the meaning

 of the sentence.

 I can not still remember This is a semantic error 22-23 I can't remember what

 what happened aFter all. because the word "still" happened after that

-what happened at ter an. is not appropriate in this happened after that
+is not appropriate in this

 context.

-context.

 The use of "still"

 suggests that the person

 has been unable to

 remember for an

 extended period of

 time, while the phrase

-E "after all" implies that
+"after all" implies that

-LT. some time has passed
+TANK TOTAL some time has passed

 since the event.

 Therefore, the use of

-1 "still" in this context is
+160 "still" in this context is

 UN contradictory and

-WI confusing.
+WE confusing.

 A more appropriate

 sentence would be: "I

 cannot remember what

 happened after that",

 which conveys that the

 person is unable to

 recall the events that

 happened after a

 particular point.

+- •